klooj/nvimrc-lua/README.md

 Ultimately, I'd like nvim to perform as a word processor with the same agile power it wields in traditional text editing.
 The next big hurdle is leveraging the power of pandoc and markdown without reinventing the wheel, combining some existing plugins with new resources to create an inituitive, unified interface for writing prose and code seamlessly.

-near term todo
+## todo

-[ ] instructions; maybe even a script, makefile, and/or dockerfile.
+- [ ] instructions; maybe even a script, makefile, and/or dockerfile.
-[ ] explanation of language servers, pyenv, and other extras used. maybe just throw my daily build script in here?
+- [ ] explanation of language servers, pyenv, and other extras used. maybe just throw my daily build script in here?
-[ ] explanation of all the markdown & wiki features; prose mode [ ] finsh new statusline
+- [ ] explanation of all the markdown & wiki features; prose mode
+- [ ] finsh new statusline
-[ ] remove every file and folder that is not actively in use.
+- [ ] remove every file and folder that is not actively in use.
-[ ] finish snippets
+- [ ] finish snippets
-[x] fix tabnine completion
+- [x] fix tabnine completion
-[ ] create a better, centralized method for which-key
+- [ ] create a better, centralized method for which-key